 The Extract-All Study Data… link is accessed from the Data Extraction menu as shown in the figure below.

 Extract all subject CRF data or site and study type data using the option highlighted below in the Data Extraction menu.
+The ability to view this page is an Administrative permission only, meaning the user role must be a hierarchy level of 200.

 Options to select prior to exporting: